lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 This specification creates PQ/T Hybrids with the Module-Lattice-Based Digital Signature Algorithm (ML-DSA), defined in [FIPS.204] as the PQ component.
 Instantiations of the composite ML-DSA scheme are provided based on ML-DSA, RSA-PSS, RSA-PKCS#1v1.5, ECDSA, Ed25519 and Ed448.
 The full list of algorithms registered by this specification is in {{sec-alg-parms}}.
-Backwards compatibility in the sense of upgraded systems continuing to interoperate with legacy systems is not directly covered in this specification, but is the subject of {{sec-backwards-compat}}.
+Backwards compatibility in the sense of upgraded systems continuing to interoperate with legacy systems is not directly covered in this specification.
+Refer to {{sec-backwards-compat}} for more details.

 Certain jurisdictions have recommended that ML-DSA be used exclusively within a PQ/T hybrid framework.
 The use of a composite scheme provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies [BSI2021], [ANSSI2024].